 8. My computer just shut down for no reason/keeps restarting

 A lot of people don’t realise that their computer can overheat and shut down.
 First, make sure that your computer’s fan is working.
 Then check your computer for dust, and make sure it’s in a cool and ventilated place.
 If this is not the issue, it could be a virus.
 Run your antivirus programme or disconnect it from any networks and call your IT Support Helpdesk.

 If you’ve downloaded an attachment from your email and can’t open it, it’s probably because you don’t have the right software installed on your computer that’s necessary to view the file.
 Look at the attachment’s file extension (the three letters after the full stop in the filename ie. .pdf or .srt), which will give you a hint to the software required to open the file.
 By double clicking on the file, you’ll be able to search your computer and online for the software that you need or call you IT Support Helpdesk to if in doubt.

 10. My computer won’t recognise my USB device

 If your USB device isn’t showing up when it’s inserted, the first thing to do is try it in a different port on your computer.
 If it still won’t work, try it on a different machine.
 If that doesn’t work, check to see if other USB devices are recognised on your computer.
 If none of these solutions work, call your IT Support Helpdesk to investigate further.

-These are all common computer issues we deal with every day.
+These are all common tech problems we deal with every day.
 Having a knowledgeable and supportive IT Support Helpdesk can help your business stay on track without disrupting your day to day business needs.